NateKulton/code_wars/exercises/codeWarsNotes.md

 On this lesson I need to convert kilometers per hour to centimeters per hour.
 So I did mostly well I just struggled a bit because of the endless noise from the deck guys so it made it hard to think deeply about the problem.
 But after some time I realized that I had the math backwards and that was my problem lol

+trolls.js Notes:

+So for this one I need to remove all the vowels from the string.
+This would be simple with a if... else kinda thing, but I think imma try to use a regex.
+I should have rewrote my psuedocode as I was doing more coding to get a better mental model of what I was doing.

+// PUT FILE.js Notes